Fzal/Firebase-Notf-App_Android/README.md

 # Firebase-Notf-App_Android
-A android app to recieving notification from firebase
+A android app to recieving notification from firebase!